Substack Newsletter Writer Gets a Spot in the White House Briefing Room

 “To go into a place like that—into a community like that—and be able to bring their questions into the White House means the world to me,” says Walker.
 “I remember a lot of takes getting written saying that actual reporting, and shoe leather, and going to council meetings wouldn’t be possible with Substack.
 I’d really love to prove that wrong and turn it on its head if possible.”

 Still, going indie has presented Walker with some challenges.
-The hard pass requires reporters to predominantly cover the White House, which Walker does not.
+Membership in the White House Correspondents’ Association requires reporters to predominantly cover the White House, which Walker does not.
 (He received a freelancer pass; in addition to the newsletter, Walker is writing a book about progressive politicians with fellow Substacker Luppe B. Luppen.)
 When he announced “the Uprising,” Walker says the House Press Gallery immediately reached out to request the return of his press pass.
-Later, when the White House Correspondents’ Association requested a Spanish-speaking pooler for an event with the president of Guatemala, Walker reached out to offer his services.
+Later, when the WHCA’s requested a Spanish-speaking pooler for an event with the president of Guatemala, Walker reached out to offer his services.
 He says his emails were cut off immediately.

 “I think there is still some pretty traditional gatekeepers here in Washington,” says Walker.
 “But I do think that one thing that’s always been cool about the White House, for better or for worse, is that they’ve had a policy of letting people in the briefing room from diverse outlets.”

-Note: Correction: An earlier version of this article noted requirements for a hard pass include predominantly covering the White House.
-This piece has been updated to reflect that requirement is related to WHCA membership.